bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 60000 (full power).
 It corresponds to the mean thrust that will be applied to the motors.
 There is a battery compensation algorithm applied to make the thrust mostly independent of battery voltage.
-Roll/pitch are in degree and yawrate in degree/seconds.
+Roll/pitch are in degree and yawrate is in degree/seconds.

 This command will set the attitude controller setpoint for the next 500ms.
-After 500ms without net setpoint, the Crazyflie will apply a setpoint with the same thrust but with roll/pitch/yawrate = 0, this will make the Crazyflie stop accelerate.
-After 2 seconds without new setpoint the Crazyflie will cut power to the motors.
+After 500ms without next setpoint, the Crazyflie will apply a setpoint with the same thrust but with roll/pitch/yawrate = 0, this will make the Crazyflie stop accelerating.
+After 2 seconds without new setpoint the Crazyflie will cut power from the motors.

 Note that this command implements a motor lock mechanism that is intended to avoid flyaway when connecting a gamepad.
 You must send one command with thrust = 0 in order to unlock the command.
-This unlock procedure needs to be repeated if the watchdog describe above kicks-in.
+This unlock procedure needs to be repeated if the watchdog described above kicks-in.

 ### Other commander setpoints sending